Anti-Chinese sentiment in Korea: Recent history

 A study in 2018 by the Chinese Academy of Sciences showed anti-Chinese sentiments in South Korea, with the majority of South Koreans expressing positive sentiments towards the United States and negative sentiments towards China.
 This contradicts a previous study by the same institute in 2017 that stated that South Korea, in the long term, would not be able to maintain an anti-US stance against Chinese and Russian retaliation.
 According to the study, since 2013, it has become a trans-generational and trans-political trend in South Korea where the younger generation in their 20s have higher perceptions of China as a threat than the older generation in their 60s.
 The study deduced three factors behind anti-Chinese sentiments in South Korea, which are cold war ideology, nationalism and China threat theory.
 According to its analysis, anti-Chinese sentiments first began to rise with the Northeast Project in 2004, and took a decisive turn for the worse in the THAAD conflict in 2017.

 According to a poll released by the Institute for Peace and Unification Studies at Seoul National University in 2018, 46 percent of South Koreans find China as the most threatening country to inter-Korean peace (compared to 33 percent for North Korea), marking the first time China was seen as a bigger threat than North Korea since the survey began in 2007.
+According to a Central European Institute of Asian Studies poll in 2022, 81% of South Koreans have negative views of China, while 77% had negative views of Chinese people.